MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/nicolas-longchamps/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Auxiliaires de recherche
+  - Research Assistants
 ---

-Nicolas Longchamps a complété un stage dans le laboratoire MEDomics UdeS à l'été 2022.
-Il a conservé son lien avec le laboratoire en étant auxiliaire de recherche à temps partiel durant l'automne 2022.
+Nicolas Longchamps completed an internship in the MEDomics UdeS lab in the summer of 2022.
+He maintained his connection with the lab by being a part-time research assistant during the fall of 2022.